QuilibriumNetwork/ceremonyclient/README.md

     GOEXPERIMENT=arenas go run ./...

+## Peer ID

+In order to find the peer id of a running node, execute the following command from the `node/` folder:

+    GOEXPERIMENT=arenas go run ./... --peer-id

+The peer id will be printed to stdout.

 ## EXPERIMENTAL – gRPC/REST Support

 If you want to enable gRPC/REST, add the following entries to your config.yml: